PepperlFuchs/pf_lidar_ros2_driver/docs/services.md

 ## Service execution status
 All previously described services return at least the error code (error_code) and error text (error_text) in the response.
 Both contain the status of the service execution.
 Error codes (data type int32) not equal to 0 indicate an error during service execution.
 Error text (data type string) shows the status of the service execution as a description readable by humans.
-The following response of the service pfsdp_set_parameter shows the error code, error text and as first return value the read parameter user_tag.
+Exemplary the following response of the service pfsdp_get_parameter shows the error code, error text and as first return value the read parameter vendor.
 ```
-pf_interfaces.srv.PfsdpGetParameter_Response(value='OMD10M-R2000', error_code=0, error_text='success')
+pf_interfaces.srv.PfsdpGetParameter_Response(value='Pepperl+Fuchs', error_code=0, error_text='success')
 ```